Motorcycle Use and License Guide in Thailand

 Riding a motorcycle in Thailand's exotic islands or complex city traffic may seem like the most practical solution, but the legal processes and safety risks can complicate this situation into a complex "capillary vein".

-Many travelers set out in Thailand thinking that their class B license from Turkey is sufficient to ride a 50cc or 125cc motorcycle.
+Many travelers set out in Thailand thinking that their class B license from Turkey is sufficient for riding a 50cc or 125cc motorcycle.
 However, Thai traffic laws are very clear on this matter:

 - International Driving Permit (IDP): You must have an IDP that complies with the 1949 or 1968 convention.

 - Class Endorsement: If the "A" box on your IDP is not stamped, the police will consider you unlicensed.
-Riding a motorcycle with only a "B" stamp is not legal.
+Riding a motorcycle with only a "B" stamp is illegal.

-- Insurance Invalidity: If you do not have a legal license, your travel insurance will deny all expenses in the event of an accident.
+- Insurance Invalidity: If you do not have a legal license, your travel insurance will deny all costs in the event of an accident.

 2. The "Passport" Trap When Renting a Motorcycle